 “Turn your midlife crisis to your own advantage by making it a time for renewal of your body and mind, rather than stand by helplessly and watch them decline.”
 Jane E. Brody

-I can identify!
+I can relate!
 Things are slowly making their way south.
 Fine lines are insisting that their true calling is to turn into wrinkles rather than remaining fine lines.
-The skin on my neck is not so firm any more and I find myself checking the skin under my chin for overhang once or twice a week, thinking I’m quite lucky so far.
-My tweezers are becoming my best friend (I panic when I can’t find them!) and the mirror is my worst enemy, or it’s a close tie between my mirror and non-candlelight lighting.
+The skin on my neck is not so firm anymore etc.

 Ugh.
 Is it even possible to love oneself at this stage?
 Yes!
 Now is the time when what is inside me has a chance to shine.
 I can take my accumulated wisdom and understanding of life and myself and become what I wish to be: A light in the world.